inoxlang/inox/README.md

       if true delete <dir> if it already exists
 ```

-### Sensitive data protection (WIP)

-TODO: explain

-#### Visibility (WIP)

-TODO: explain

 ### Transactions & Effects (WIP)

-Inox allows you to attach a transaction to the current execution context (think SQL transactions).
+Inox allows you to attach a **transaction** to the current execution context (think SQL transactions).
-When a side effect happens it is recorded in the transaction.
-If the execution is cancelled for whatever reason the transaction is automatically rollbacked and 'reversible' effects are reversed.
+When a **side effect** happens it is recorded in the transaction.
+If the execution is cancelled for whatever reason the transaction is automatically **rollbacked** and 'reversible' effects are reversed.
 (A 'mode' that causes side effects to only be committed if the transaction succeed is also planned)

 ```
 tx = start_tx()